-3.9 EXPERT EVALUATION OF METHODS AND RESULTS
+3.11 EXPERT EVALUATION OF METHODS AND RESULTS

 For each outcome or outcome cluster, an expert evaluation is set up to assess and evaluate the proposed methods and the ensuing results.
+Experts are defined as individuals with relevant epidemiological and/or clinical knowledge with regards to the concerned outcome (cluster).
 The expert evaluation addresses the following steps: